EdoardoCostantini/blogdown/content/post/2022-03-27-hi-hugo/index.markdown

 # Introduction

 When there are many correlated variables in a linear regression model, their coefficients can become poorly determined and exhibit high variance.
-By imposing a size constraint (or penalty) on the coefficients this problem is alleviated.
+This problem is alleviated by imposing a size constraint (or penalty) on the coefficients.

 Ridge regression shrinks the regression coefficients by imposing a penalty on their size.
 The ridge coefficients minimize a penalized residual sum of squares: